-I received this email over the weekend, which I will keep anonymous,
+I received a really shocking email over the weekend, the sender of which I will keep anonymous,

 Even though I no longer believe I still find myself AFRAID of Hell.
 It was beaten into me for so many years it is like a fear that I am finding difficult to shake.
 So my question is what advice could you give me to get over this fear.
 Maybe you could do a blog on this topic.
 It is so difficult to get over this very real fear.
 I want to enjoy my atheism as you and many others do but this fear of hell is truly hell.